BlinkUX/sequelize-mock/docs/api/sequelize.md

 <a name="Promise"></a>
 ## Promise

-Reference to the bluebird promise library
+Reference to the Promise library